Toxic Links

 PBN links

-PBNs used to be an effective way to build rankings until Google cracked down on them in 2014.
+PBNs used to be an effective way to move up in the rankings until Google cracked down on them in 2014.

 However, the type of PBN links most people come across are those sold by spammy link builders.

-This may be through a service that promises a high number of links at low cost, or through an outreach email that offers links on a selection of sites.
+These links exist as a result of a service that promises a high number of links at a low cost or through an outreach email that offers links on a selection of sites.

 PBN seller on Fiverr

-But the sites in such networks are likely to have long lost any authority they may have once had.
+The sites that form part of such networks are likely to have long lost any authority they may have once had.

 They offer no SEO value and are simply a way for their owners to make money by selling spammy links to unsuspecting business owners.